 Prior to joining A&M, Mr. Tyler’s last few roles were as Head of Non-Traded Market Risk and then Group Head of Capital, both in RBS Group.
 This was followed by serving over 3 years as Group Treasurer of Tesco Bank and then 3 ½ years at Deloitte leading the Financial Institutions Treasury Advisory team.

 Select highlights from Mr. Tyler’s management and professional services roles include leading the UK's first ever regulated mortgage securitization issue and the first ever USD retail preference share issue, designing and implementing FTP systems for a wide variety of banks including G-SIFI, UK challenger banks and overseas entities and designing and implementing both FX and interest rate hedging strategies for a wide variety of financial institutions and new performance measurement systems aligned to new business models.
 Mr. Tyler's body of work also includes working on numerous due diligences on potential and actual acquisitions/disposals across the globe.
 He has also led or assisted on a large number of stress testing projects for both UK and non UK entities covering both liquidity related stresses and capital as well as Working Capital reports for UKLA prospectuses.

 Additionally, Mr. Tyler has designed and implemented new hedge accounting system and processes on transition to IFRS and subsequently worked on a number of hedge accounting projects.
 On the practical side he has built new treasury capabilities for entities looking to undergo change of control, implementing new treasury systems, ALM modelling tools and securitization reporting tools.
 He also led the treasury work-stream for the break-up of one of Europe’s largest banking groups .

-Mr. Tyler is a member of the Chartered Institute of Bankers and has a master of arts in Mathematics from Cambridge University.
+Mr. Tyler earned a masters degree in Mathematics from Cambridge University.
+He is a member of the Chartered Institute of Bankers and is currently a trustee for two charities.